 But wait a second.
 First, what is body positivity?
 What is the Body Positive Movement?
 (And why is it capitalized?)

 The Body Positive Movement is essentially the following belief:

 All bodies are good bodies.

-The Body Positivity Movement advocates for acceptance and affirmation of all body types – fat bodies, thin bodies, cisgender bodies, queer/trans bodies, differently-abled bodies, bodies of people of color, or any other body type which may be marginalized in our society.
+The Body Positivity Movement advocates for acceptance and affirmation of all body types – fat bodies, thin bodies, cisgender bodies, queer and trans bodies, differentlyabled bodies, bodies of BIPOC, or any other body type which may be marginalized in our society.
 The movement strives to bring more media exposure and awareness to a variety of body types in order to counteract mainstream media.

 So….why would I add “Read Body Positive Blogs” to my to-do list?
 Just as we want to be conscious of the type of food or substances we put in our bodies, we have to be aware of the type of media we consume.
 Advertising is geared towards making us feel ‘less than’ and giving us the magic solution to feeling better.
 Generally the so-called answer is something like this: Spend Money!
 Diet!
 Lose weight!
 Build Muscle!
 Eat Clean!
 (Spoiler alert: It doesn’t work.)

 It’s not just my opinion, studies have shown media exposure lowers self-esteem.

 Consider this: The average woman is a size 14.
 The fashion industry standard for ‘plus size’ starts at size 14, while the average plus size model is a size 8.
 Now, I may not be too good at math (hence the whole therapist gig) but this just doesn’t add up to me.